wuliuxiansheng/Emacs_Configuration/README.md

   - For Windows, user needs to set the path for Tex Live, GitHub, SVN and Python;
   - For Windows, if it's not installed successfully for the first time, restart Emacs and it should be working;
   - For TeX Live on Mac and Windows, using pdfsync package is also working for forward and inverse search but less accurate.
 Thus, I recommend generating .synctex.gz rather than using pdfsync package to generate .pdfsync for forward and inverse search;
   - TeX mode for Windows sometimes gets stuck.
-Try `C-g` to cancel running.
+Try `C-g` to cancel running;
+  - gnupg 2.1 is required for EasyPG in Emacs 25.